mzmll/CNSA-data_standard/Sample/sample.rst

   - GSC MIxS wastewater sludge
   - GSC MIxS water
 - Other
+  - Beta-lactamase
-  - Beta-lactamase: Use for beta-lactamase gene transformants that have antibiotic resistance data.
+     Use for beta-lactamase gene transformants that have antibiotic resistance data.

 Sample validation